simphony/simphony-kratos/README.rst

 .. _KratosMultiphysics: https://web.cimne.upc.edu/users/croig/data/kratos-simphony.tgz

+This version is prepared for Ubuntu-12-04-LTS 64-bit.
+See http://kratos-wiki.cimne.upc.edu/index.php/Download for additional information on getting Kratos for a specific system.

 Once downloaded and extracted in $EXTRACT_DIR a couple of system variables need to be defined::

     export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:$EXTRACT_DIR/kratos/libs